Jesse Price, Chief Executive Officer, Chairman of the Board

 As the Chief Financial /Operating Officer Brian is responsible for the strategic & financial oversight of the business and its day to day operations.
 Prior to NetQuest, Brian was the Chief Financial Officer at ACTEGA North America, Inc. (an ALTANA company); a company with revenues of over $110m.
 Brian joined ACTEGA Kelstar in 2006 as the CFO and was later promoted to Chief Operating and Financial Officer.
 In 2016, Kelstar was merged with a sister company, almost doubling its size and forming ACTEGA North America; of which Brian was named the CFO.
 During his tenure with ACTEGA, Brian provided executive leadership to virtually all departments within the company including Finance, HR, Operations, IT, Purchasing, Development and Customer Service.
 He was also the executive leader of the SAP software implementation.
 Brian also led the acquisition, merge and integration of several companies during his tenure with ACTEGA.

 Prior to ACTEGA, Brian was the CFO at Eastern Research, Inc., a telecom company, where he completely built and ran the Financial, IT and HR organizations from the ground up.
-He established a framework that enabled the business to scale from $4.5m, when he joined,2009 to $65m when the business was sold.
+He established a framework that enabled the business to scale from $4.5m, when he joined in 2009 to $65m when the business was sold.
 He was instrumental in rapid growth of the business and the successful acquisition by Sycamore Networks.

 Brian joined the NetQuest board as an independent director in 2017.
-Brian chairs the Compensation and Audit committees of the NetQuest Board and brings years financial experience to help with the strategic plans of NetQuest.
+Brian chairs the Compensation and Audit committees of the NetQuest Board and brings years of financial experience to help with the strategic plans of NetQuest.